MicrosoftDocs/windows-dev-docs/hub/powertoys/grouppolicy.md

 ### Configure enabled state for individual utilities

-> On PowerToys 0.64.0 or later depending on the utility.
+> Supported on PowerToys 0.64.0 or later depending on the utility.

 For each utility shipped with PowerToys, there's a "Configure enabled state" policy, which forces and Enabled state for the utility.